KillianDavitt/docker-nebula/Developing on Docker with Stack Emacs Yesod and Intero.md

 `docker-machine` supports the creation of Docker machines on a number of cloud platforms.
 There is an OpenNebula plugin that makes it possible to use `docker-machine` with OpenNebula clouds, such as SCSSNebula.
 We will install both `docker-machine` and the plugin, assuming our target machine is an SCSSNebula node based on Debian.
 Consult [documentation](https://docs.docker.com/machine/install-machine/) for details on how to install on other platforms.

 #### Install Docker-machine ####
 Note that all the following presumes that you have network access on the install machine.
-Note also that if you installed Docker on a Mac or a Windows machine using the recommended methods, then you will already have docker-machine installed: proceed to the section on installation of the *docker-machine-opennebula plugin*.For the remainder of this section we will presume that the target machine is a standard DebianWheezy instance in the SCSSNebula cloud, built using the process described above.
+Note also that if you installed Docker on a Mac or a Windows machine using the recommended methods, then you will already have docker-machine installed: proceed to the section on installation of the *docker-machine-opennebula plugin*.For the remainder of this section we will presume that the target machine is a standard DebianJessie instance in the SCSSNebula cloud, built using the process described above.

 To install docker-machine, proceed as follows: